Louise Flanagan

 Louise Wood Flanagan (born June 26, 1962) is a United States district judge of the United States District Court for the Eastern District of North Carolina.

 Early life and education

-Born in Richmond, Virginia, Flanagan graduated from Wake Forest University with her Bachelor of Arts degree in 1984 and later from University of Virginia School of Law with a Juris Doctor in 1988.
+Flanagan was born in Richmond, Virginia.
+She graduated from Wake Forest University with her Bachelor of Arts degree in 1984 and later from University of Virginia School of Law with a Juris Doctor in 1988.

 Career

 Following law school graduation, Flanagan served as a law clerk for Judge Malcolm Jones Howard of the United States District Court for the Eastern District of North Carolina from 1988 to 1989.
 She was a private practice attorney in Washington, D.C. from 1989 to 1990 and North Carolina from 1990 to 1999.

-District court service
+Federal judicial service

 Between 1995 and 2003, Flanagan served as a United States magistrate judge for the United States District Court for the Eastern District of North Carolina.
-Flanagan was nominated to the United States District Court for the Eastern District of North Carolina by President George W. Bush on January 29, 2003, to a seat vacated by James Carroll Fox.
+Flanagan was nominated to the United States District Court for the Eastern District of North Carolina by President George W. Bush on January 29, 2003, to a seat vacated by Judge James Carroll Fox.
 She was confirmed by the Senate on July 17, 2003, and received her commission the next day.